rafatower/curriculum/05-advanced-javascript/README.md

 	5.2 Functions + review of loops, conditionals, and vars 5.3 Functions + review of loops, conditionals, and vars
 	6. Object Oriented Programming + Small project

+But the plan has changed a bit.
+So don't trust this file atm. :wink: